History of the iPhone: iPhone 4 CDMA release

 There had been ongoing speculation in the United States that Apple might offer a CDMA-compatible iPhone for Verizon Wireless.
 This speculation increased on October 6, 2010, when The Wall Street Journal reported that Apple would begin producing a CDMA-compatible iPhone, with such a model going on sale in early 2011.

 On January 11, 2011, Verizon announced during a media event that it had reached an agreement with Apple and would begin selling a CDMA iPhone 4.
 The Verizon iPhone went on sale on February 10, 2011.
 The CDMA version was a bespoke model, lacking a SIM slot and with a revised metal chassis, the design of which would be reused on the iPhone 4S.

 During Apple's official unveiling of iPhone 4S on October 4, 2011, it was announced that Sprint would begin carrying the reconfigured CDMA iPhone 4 and iPhone 4S in the US on October 14.
 Cricket Wireless announced on May 31, 2012, that it would become the first prepaid carrier in the US to offer iPhone 4 and iPhone 4S, beginning June 22, 2012.
 A week later, Virgin Mobile USA became the second American prepaid carrier to offer iPhone 4 and 4S, announcing plans to release the phones on June 29, 2012.
 T-Mobile USA's inability to provide iPhone to customers raised its subscription churn rate, decreased the percentage of lucrative postpaid customers, and contributed to parent Deutsche Telekom's decision to sell it to AT&T in March 2011, although AT&T canceled the deal in December 2011 because of antitrust concerns.
 T-Mobile began offering iPhone on April 12, 2013.

 Connector changes

 iPhone 5 and the Lightning connector

 With the release of the iPhone 5 on September 21, 2012, Apple introduced a thinner and stronger design for the iPhone.
-This design included the availability of the colors: black, white.
+This design included the availability of the colors: black and white.
 Gold was later introduced for the first time with the iPhone 5s.
 Sapphire materials were used for home button and the camera to help resist scratches and fingerprints, while anodized aluminum and ceramic glass were used for the phone's body.
 Support for 4G LTE internet was also added.

 With the iPhone 5, Apple abandoned the 30-pin dock connector in favor of the Lightning connector.
 This change was a surprise to business owners and consumers alike as this swap was unexpected.

 iPhone 15 and USB-C

-With the release of iPhone 15, Apple switched from the Lightning connector to USB-C.
+With the release of the iPhone 15 series, Apple switched from the Lightning connector to USB-C.